'Together Again': 'Russian Davos' to go ahead in person with Putin, despite pandemic

 Many international business executives and officials have shunned the conference since 2014, when Moscow angered the West by annexing the Crimea peninsula from Ukraine, although some have begun to return in recent years.

-Among those listed as scheduled to appear this year are Patrick Pouyanne, chief executive of French energy company Total, Qatar Airways CEO Akbar Al Baker, and Prince Abdulaziz bin Salman, the Saudi energy minister.
+Among those listed as scheduled to appear this year are Patrick Pouyanne, chief executive of French energy company Total (TOTF.PA), Qatar Airways CEO Akbar Al Baker, and Prince Abdulaziz bin Salman, the Saudi energy minister.

 Kremlin critics often use the event to highlight what they say are human rights abuses and politically-motivated business decisions that hurt Russia as an investment destination.
 The Kremlin denies abusing rights and says it protects foreign investors.